-Kaliningrad Stadium, also known as the Arena Baltika, is a currently under-construction new stadium in the city of Kaliningrad, that will be one of the playing venues of the 2018 World Cup.
-After the World Cup, the stadium will become the home of FC Baltika, who currently play at the modest Baltika Stadium.
+Kaliningrad Stadium, also known as the Arena Baltika, is a newly opened stadium in the city of Kaliningrad.
+It was built to be one of the playing venues of the 2018 World Cup and the new home of FC Baltika, who previously played at the modest Baltika Stadium.

 Construction of Kaliningrad Stadium started in September 2015, making it the last Russia World Cup to get under way.
 Delays had plagued the project, caused by financial difficulties and the bankruptcy of the company responsible for the design.